 24. That same year, Hawkins filled the drummer's place in the recordings for "Coheed and Cambria's" fourth album.

 25. In the same year Hawkins and Dave came to the aid of guitarist Chris Shiflett who recorded his second album "Harmony and Dissidence" with his side project Jackson United.
-They recorded the part of the drums on the album when Chris got stuck in the last minute without a drummer.
+They recorded the part of the drums on the album when Chris got stuck at the last minute without a drummer.

 28. In 2011 the band's seventh album "Wasting Light" was released.
-This is an album recorded exclusively by the analog system and it was done with the producer of Nirvana in "Nevermind" none other than Butch Vig.
+This is an album recorded exclusively by the analog system and it was done with the producer of Nirvana in "Nevermind" by none other than Butch Vig.
 This time the band breaks Grammy records and wins four awards.

 29. In 2014, the band released their eighth album "Sonic Highways".
 It is an album of 8 songs each recorded in a different city in the US and influenced by the musical history of each city.